 Oral cancer radiotherapy

 Oral cancers are sensitive to radiation therapy.
-In this treatment, beams of high-energy X-rays or radiation particles are used to destroy the DNA in tumor cells, eliminating their ability to reproduce.
+In this treatment, beams of high-energy X-rays or radiation particles are used to destroy the DNA in tumor cells, killing their ability to multiply.

 Oral cancer treatment with external beam radiation